breck7/scroll/scroll/readme.md

 but people can have the full Scroll contents and render it however best suits them.

-### Will you support publishing single pages for better SEO?

-No.

 ### Will you make design decisions for non-public domain sites?

 No.

+### Can I use Scroll for internal private sites not intended for publishing?

+Yes!

+### Will you support publishing single pages for better SEO?

+No. However, the API for Scroll is incredibly simple—a Scroll is just a folder with some Dumbdown files and a settings file.
+Everything is in Tree Notation and public domain.
+So it would be very easy for someone to write some software to generate single pages if that's something people want.

+### Will you support publishing snippets?

+No. But will support making it easier for someone to do that in a fork or via plugins.

 ### Will you support newest articles flowing right to left instead of having potentially older articles up top?

-No.
+No. But will support making it easier for someone to do that in a fork or via plugins.

 ### What were some alternatives considered?